-The wings at the sides of the building have a placid appearance with their neoclassic design, and stand out from the dynamism of the curved façade.
+The wings at the sides of the building have a calm and restful appearance with their neoclassic design, and stand out from the dynamism of the curved façade.
 The façade facing out towards Karl Johans gate has three large doors in the centre part, which are the public entrance to the Storting Chamber.
-Under the three large windows is the balcony from where the President of the Storting - the speaker of the assembly - waves to the children's parade on 17 May, Norway's Constitution Day.
+Under the three large windows is the balcony from where the President of the Storting - the Speaker of the Assembly - waves to the children's parade on 17 May, Norway's Constitution Day.
 Facing out towards Wessels plass, on the ground floor there is just one small gate, previously the entrance to an open central courtyard.
 Above the entrance there are windows similar to those in the façade on the opposite side and behind these windows is the Storting restaurant.